-Junior software engineers at FAANG companies make about $200,000 USD/year after accounting for signing bonuses and stock options.
+Junior software engineers at FAANG companies make about $200,000 USD per year after accounting for signing bonuses and stock options.

-So every month you go without landing that job, you’re giving up about $17,000 in salary.
+So every month you go without landing that job, you’re giving up about $17,000 in earnings.

 $997 (Update: TIP is currently on sale for $597) you’ll pay for the course is a drop in the bucket compared to what you can expect to earn.